 “The … offense is the thrusting of an offensive and unwanted communication on one who cannot ignore it.”6

 Example: Jeremy is angry Amber broke up with him.
 So he gets a megaphone.
 He stands on the street of her private residence.
 And he yells at her for hours.
 Finally a peace officer arrests him.
 Jeremy maintains he was exercising his constitutional rights.
 But he crossed the line into harassment.
 Amber has a reasonable expectation of privacy in her home.
 His yelling intruded on her ability to enjoy her private property.

-Jeremy in the above example would probably face charges for disorderly conduct (CRS 18-9-106) as well.
+Jeremy, in the above example, would probably face charges for disorderly conduct (CRS 18-9-106) as well.

-Harassment convictions can be sealed from the defendant’s criminal record in Colorado.
+Criminal harassment convictions can be sealed from the defendant’s criminal record in Colorado.
 But there is a waiting period.